Understanding the Different Types of Septic Systems in Ohio: NPDES Offlot, Spray Distribution System, and Drip Systems.

 Mound Systems:

 Mound systems are ideal for properties with shallow soil depth or high water tables.
 They involve raising the drain field above the natural soil level, creating a mound-like structure.
 Wastewater is evenly distributed and filtered through the elevated soil, providing effective treatment.
+Depending on soil results from a soil scientist it will determine if the wastewater going to the mound needs to be treated with Aeration alone or be partnered with U.V light to help kill bacteria before discharging into the Sand mound.

 Sand Filter Bed Systems: